aptech/docs/docs/CR-fseek.rst

    call fseek(f,p,0);

 is not reliable.
-We have found that the best results are obtained by fseek'ing to the beginning of the file and then fseek'ing to the desired location, as in
+We have found that the best results are obtained by :func:`fseek`'ing to the beginning of the file and then :func:`fseek`'ing to the desired location, as in

 ::

    p = ftell(f);